-A grist mill is a grain mill that turns whole berries of grain or whole kernels of corn into meal or flour.
+About Kenyon's Grist Mill A grist mill is a grain mill that turns whole berries of grain or whole kernels of corn into meal or flour.
 At Kenyon's Grist Mill, we still do it the old-fashioned way and continue to use the original granite millstones quarried from Westerly, RI.
 These huge stones produce the exceptional texture and quality not found in modern, steel ground flours.
 Single pass stone grinding also preserves the vital, natural nutrition of the grains.
-Kenyon’s offers the ingredients that health conscious consumers are searching for, ground the simple, old fashioned way of long ago.
-Click here to order online!
+Kenyon’s offers the ingredients that health conscious consumers are searching for - ground the simple, old-fashioned way of long ago.
+To place an online order, please click here.
+We ship across the country!

 Our building is nestled along the banks of the Queen's River in the village of Usquepaugh.
 We are the oldest manufacturing business in Rhode Island, and the second oldest continuously operating business in the state.
 Although our current building dates back to 1886, we've been grinding meals & flours continuously on site since 1696.
 Our most popular items are White Corn Meal (or Johnny Cake Meal), Clam Cake Mix, Pancake Mixes, Corn Bread & Muffin Mix, Brown Bread Mix, as well as a variety of other meals, flours and other mixes.
 We encourage you to read about the difference between genuine stone ground products and steel ground products here.